What's one of the first things you do in the morning?

 4. Offer Irresistible Value

-This ties in with the previous point.
+This ties in with my previous point.
 You have to promote something that people actually want.

-The best way to make people try or buy the products in your Shopify store is to create an exciting value offer paired with a limited-inventory and/or limited-time offer to induce scarcity and/or urgency.
+The best way to target people to try or buy the products from your Shopify store is to create an exciting value offer.
+Then, pair it with a limited inventory and/or limited-time offer to induce scarcity and urgency.

 Your Facebook ad messages should clearly communicate:

-- What benefits they stand to gain buying your product or signing up as a subscriber
+- What benefits do they stand to gain by buying your product or signing up as a subscriber?

 5. Stand Out From The Crowd

 As mentioned earlier, more and more advertisers are flocking to Facebook newsfeed every year.

 This is why you design your ad to stand out from the crowd:

 The top two ways to go about this are: